Textadept 12.6 Manual

 Working with Files and Projects

-When it comes to projects, Textadept’s only concept of a project is a parent directory under a recognized form of version control (Git, Mercurial, SVN, Bazaar, and Fossil).
+Textadept’s only concept of a project is a parent directory under a recognized form of version control (Git, Mercurial, SVN, Bazaar, and Fossil).
 There is no “Open Project” action.
-Textadept can work with multiple projects at once, since the current project depends largely on context.
-The current project is determined as follows:
+Textadept can work with multiple projects at once, since the current project depends largely on context:

 3. If no version control directory is found, there is no current project.